-It involves psychological counseling and the discussion of struggles and progress related to the disorder with a mental health professional.
-There are several different types of psychotherapy, including:
+This treatment approach involves psychological counseling and the discussion of struggles and progress related to the disorder with a mental health professional.
+There are several different types of psychotherapy that can be utilized, including:

-- Cognitive behavioral therapy (CBT) to identify unhealthy beliefs and behaviors and create strategies to replace them with more positive ones.
+- Cognitive-behavioral therapy (CBT) to identify unhealthy beliefs and behaviors, as well as create strategies to replace them with more positive ones.

-- Family-based therapy to involve the parents or other family members in the treatment plan and help in the reinforcement of positive behaviors in the home environment, particularly for adolescent patients.
+- Family-based therapy allows for the parents and/or other family members of the patient to be involved in the treatment plan and help in the reinforcement of positive behaviors in the home environment, particularly for adolescent patients.

-- Interpersonal psychotherapy to address difficulties in close relationships that may have caused the disorder and help to improve communication and conflict resolution skills.
+- Interpersonal psychotherapy addresses difficulties in close relationships that may have caused the disorder and helps improve communication and conflict resolution skills.

-- Dialectical behavioral therapy (DBT) to develop healthier methods to regulate and manage emotional stress, which may have caused the disorder.
+- Dialectical behavioral therapy (DBT) can be used to assist the patient in developing healthier methods to regulate and manage emotional stress, which may have caused the disorder.

-- Intensive short-term dynamic psychotherapy (ISTDP) to identify and replace unhelpful emotional triggers and defenses that may have caused the disorder.
+- Intensive short-term dynamic psychotherapy (ISTDP) can allow the patient to identify and replace unhelpful emotional triggers and defenses that may have caused the disorder.

-- Mindfulness therapy to accept and disengage from negative thoughts, rather than challenging them (as in other therapies such as CBT)
+- Mindfulness therapy supports the patient in accepting and disengaging from negative thoughts, rather than challenging them, which is comparable to other therapies like CBT.

-The type of psychotherapy that is best suited to the individual patient will depend on the characteristics of the disorder and the individual, such as age and likely causative factors.
+The type of psychotherapy that is best suited for the individual patient will depend on the characteristics of the disorder and the individual, such as age and likely causative factors.

 In some cases, medications may be indicated to help manage particular symptoms of bulimia nervosa.
-It is worth noting that psychotherapy is more effective for most patients, but pharmacotherapy can also be beneficial, particularly if depression or anxiety is a major contributing causative factor.
+It is worth noting that psychotherapy is more effective than medications for most patients; however, pharmacotherapy can also be beneficial, particularly if depression or anxiety is a major contributing causative factor.

-A medically supervised program designed for weight loss can often be beneficial to help the individual to lost weight and feel in control of their body image, without feelings of guilt for failing to adhere to strict self-enforced diets.
+A medically supervised program designed for weight loss can often be beneficial to help the individual lost weight and feel in control of their body image without causing feelings of guilt for failing to adhere to strict self-enforced diets.

 This is particularly evident in the case of electrolyte imbalances following vomiting or the use of laxatives, which can cause potentially fatal cardiovascular complications.
 An echocardiogram can be used to identify heart arrhythmias and help guide the appropriate treatment decisions to prevent severe outcomes.

-It is important for patients that are recovering from bulimia nervosa to have access to a strong support network that is able to assist them in maintaining healthy eating habits.
+It is important for patients who are recovering from bulimia nervosa to have access to a strong support network that is able to assist them in maintaining healthy eating habits.

 Although most patients make a full recovery, some patients always experience periods of bingeing and purging that may recur in highly stressful or emotional periods of life.
-For this reason, continued support should be available in these times to help patients to cope and manage stress levels in a healthier way.
+For this reason, continued support should be available, particularly during these times, to help patients cope and manage stress levels in a healthier way.
 An eating disorder support group may be useful for this purpose.